-- shortening, cancelling or terminating at any time if, in the opinion of the school principal or superintendent, the activity cannot proceed or be completed in a safe or satisfactory manner, due to weather or other circumstances; - collaborating with other schools to combine trips and itineraries, where appropriate; - ensuring a process is in place so that students participating in Out of School Activities have opportunities to catch up on any missed work or assignments; - ensuring that Category 3, 4 and 5 trips, requiring travel services such as hotel accommodations or air/bus transportation are coordinated through a registered Travel Agent, as per the Travel Industry Act (2002) - Travel Industry Guidelines for School Trips; - submitting all Category 3, 4 and 5 applications to the Family of Schools superintendent. - ensuring that in multiple-school trips, all schools submit a separate application package.
+Activities have opportunities to catch up on any missed work or assignments;

+- ensuring that Category 3, 4 and 5 trips, requiring travel services such as hotel accommodations or air/bus transportation are coordinated through a registered Travel Agent, as per the Travel Industry Act (2002) - Travel Industry Guidelines for School Trips; - reviewing and adhering to travel advisories in place for International destinations at the time of the trip. - submitting all Category 3, 4 and 5 applications to the Family of Schools superintendent; - ensuring that if High Care Activities are added to itineraries for Category 3 trips after Superintendent approval, that revised itineraries are submitted for additional approval; - ensuring that if High Care Activities are added to itineraries for Category 4 and 5 trips after Board, that revised itineraries are submitted to the Board for approval; - ensuring that in multiple-school trips, all schools submit a separate application package.